GaneshJainarain/Heart_Failure_PredictionML/README.md

 This can be useful if you want to visualize just the “shape” of some data, as a kind of continuous replacement for the discrete histogram.
 It can also be used to generate points that look like they came from a certain dataset - this behavior can power simple simulations, where simulated objects are `modeled off of real data`.

 The first thing you usually notice about a distribution’s shape is whether it has one mode (peak) or more than one.
-If it’s `unimodal` (has just one peak), like most data sets, the next thing you notice is whether it’s `symmetric or skewed` to one side.
+If it’s `unimodel` (has just one peak), like most data sets, the next thing you notice is whether it’s `symmetric or skewed` to one side.
 If the bulk of the data is at the left and the right tail is longer, we say that the distribution is `skewed right or positively skewed`; if the peak is toward the right and the left tail is longer, we say that the distribution is `skewed left or negatively skewed`.

 ```python